 Success – A huge win or a period of success can lead to complacency.
 When the team feels they’ve “arrived” they may no longer feel the pressure to keep learning.
 Leaders who recognize this killer may want to provide new opportunities, change people’s job responsibilities, and introduce greater challenges or risks.

-Lack of direction – People need to know where they are going and what a win looks like…especially according to the leader.
+Lack of direction – People need to know where they are going and what a win looks like — especially according to the leader.
 When people are left to wonder, they lose motivation, do nothing or make up their own answers.
 Leaders should continually pause to make sure the team understands what they are being asked to do.
-You may want to read THIS POST for more help with this one.

 Failure– Some people can’t get past a failure and some leaders can’t accept failure as a part of building success.
 Failure should be used to build momentum.
 As one strives to recover, lessons are learned and people are made stronger and wiser, but if not viewed and addressed correctly, it leads to momentum stall.

-Apathy – When a team loses their passion for the vision, be prepared to experience a decline in momentum.
+Apathy – When a team loses their passion for the vision, be prepared to experience a decline in motivation — and eventually momentum.
 Leaders must consistently be casting vision.
 In a way, leaders become a cheerleader for the cause, encouraging others to continue a high level of enthusiasm for the vision.

-Burnout – When a team or team member has no opportunity to rest, they soon lose their ability to maintain motivation and momentum stalls.
+Burnout – When a team or team member has no opportunity to rest, they soon lose their ability to maintain motivation.
+Momentum decline follows shortly behind.
 Good leaders learn when to push to excel and when to push to relax.
 This may be different for various team members, but everyone needs to pause occasionally to re-energize.

-Feeling unvalued – When someone feels his or her contribution to the organization isn’t viewed as important, they lose the motivation to continually produce.
-Leaders must learn to be encouragers and champions of the people they lead.
+Feeling under-valued – When someone feels his or her contribution to the organization isn’t viewed as important, they lose the motivation to continually produce.
+Leaders must learn to be encouraging and appreciative of the people they lead.

-If you see these at work in your organization, address them now!
+If you see any of these at work in your organization, address them now!